MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-04-simplecaptcha-ios-implementation.md

 ## Serverside
 In our sample, we want to have the SimpleCaptcha security check deployed on the MobileFirst server.
 This is done via adapters, which are deployable artifacts, Java or Javascript, which contain their own custom logic.
-To read more about adapters - [read this](https://pages.github.ibm.com/MFPSamples/tutorials/en/foundation/8.0/adapters/)
+To read more about adapters - [read this](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/)
 Luckily, this security check can be downloaded directly from the MobileFirst console.

 #### 1. Downloading the SimpleCaptcha sample
 The first thing we want to do is to download the SimpleCaptcha SecurityCheck, which is encapsulated in a Adapter.
-Under the `Actions` drop down menu in the top right, Pick `Download Sample`.
+Under the `Actions` drop down menu in the top right of the MobileFirst Operations Console, Pick `Download Sample`.
 From the 3 Tabs, choose `Adapters`.
 There you'll find `SecurityCheck - Simple Captcha`

 #### 2. Build/Deploy the Adapter